 Booklist, starred review (US)

-“The Brother by Joakim Zander is a prime slice of Nordic noir.
+“The Believer by Joakim Zander is a prime slice of Nordic noir.
 Zander is part of the influx of new blood into the genre, and this second novel is both forceful and subtle. […] What we have here are two crucial ingredients of Scandicrime: powerfully orchestrated tension set against a strong dose of social commentary.”

 THE INDEPENDENT (UK)